 What it is: As young people become aware of the talents that drive them to do things in their own unique way, they gain power to create their own solutions to the challenges they meet at home, at school, and in life.
 The Y Index also gives tips that kids can use to jump-start success in school, improve communication, solve problems, and reduce stress.

 Chronicles Of Education

 What it is: Written by Peter Diamandis, founder of the X Prize Foundation, Chronicles of Education asks us to reinvent the way we teach our kids.
 It describes the way schools fall short for those living in a technological era and what the guiding principles are for future education.

 Give the younger people in your life the advantage of knowing their Unique Ability.
 It will provide them with clarity and confidence as they work toward becoming the best versions of themselves.
-In this world, there is nothing more valuable than how well you know yourself.
+In this world, there is nothing more valuable than how well you know your innate talents.